nielsberglund/nielsblogsource/_drafts/sql-server-2019---java--output-parameters.md

 #### Input Nulls

-Let us see how we handle input nulls, like in the examples above.
+Let us see how we handle input nulls, like we receive when we execute the code in *Code Snippet 4*.